humdrum-tools/humdrum-documentation/guide/ch11/index.md

 multiple-stops, it is common to perceive the outer-most notes as connected.
-Hence, the B would resolve to the C and the F would resolve to the E. We might call such intervals *unvoiced outer intervals.* We may call them *unvoiced* because they aren\'t encoded using separate spines.
+Hence, the B would resolve to the C and the F would resolve to the E. We might call such intervals *unvoiced outer intervals.* We may call them *unvoiced* because they aren't encoded using separate spines.
 The voicings are implied, principally because the notes form an
 \`upper\' or \`lower\' part.